 Memorial contributions may be made to the Swedesburg Lutheran Church, P.O.
 Box 88, Swedesburg, IA 52652, or to the Swedish American Museum, 107 James Ave, Swedesburg, IA 52652.
 The Snyder and Hollenbaugh Funeral and Cremation Services of Winfield, formerly Honts Funeral Home, is assisting the family.
 Online condolences can be left at sandhfuneralservice.com.

-To send flowers to the family or plant a tree in memory of Vicky (Anderson) Bergstrom, please visit our floral store.
+To send flowers to Vicky's family, please visit our floral store.